top of page

 Proper slide maintenance involves several key steps:

 1. Regularly inspect your slide-out seals.
 Look for any signs of cracking, tearing, or deformation.
-Clean the seals with an RV-safe cleaner and apply a UV-protective, conditioner designed for RV seals.
+Clean the seals with an RV-safe cleaner and apply a UV-protective conditioner designed for RV seals.
 This keeps them pliable and prevents them from sticking, reducing friction during operation.

 2. Keep the slide-out tracks and gears clean and lubricated.
 Dirt, debris, and old lubricant can build up on these components, leading to increased friction and strain on the motor.
 Use a brush to remove loose debris, and then apply a dry silicone lubricant specifically designed for RV slide mechanisms.
 Avoid using grease or oil, as these can attract dirt and grime.